dogoncouch/siemstress/README.md

   --version   show program's version number and exit --clear     delete the SQL table for selected section --force     really delete the table
-  -q          query the SQL table for selected section -c CONFIG   set the config file
+  -c CONFIG   set the config file
   -s SECTION  set the config section
   -z TZONE    set the offset to UTC (e.g. '+0500')